drmatthew1982/zju_thesis_abs_fintech/README.md

 # essay_abs_fintech

-This project is ready for essay of Master degree of ZJU by Matthew Zhu
+This project is the design implement part of  the essay which for apply Master degree of ZJU by Matthew Zhu